samueldjones24/personal-site/pages/posts/transient-props.md

 ---
 title: How to fix "Unknown prop warning" in React and styled components
 date: 2022/02/22
-description: Prefix the prop name with a dollar sign ($) to turn it into a transient prop
+description: Prefix the prop with a dollar sign ($) to turn it into a transient prop
 tag: react, styled components
 author: You
 ---